-Samantha Kerr, fall 2019 Social Work Intern at the Department of Corrections Noxubee County Community Center, is all smiles, upon facilitating a thought provoking intervention.
+Samantha Kerr, fall 2019 Social Work Intern at the Department of Corrections Noxubee County Transition Center, is all smiles, upon facilitating a thought provoking intervention.
 After discussing the devastation left by Hurricane Dorian and sharing about one man’s loss of his five year old son, Kerr assisted the “returning citizens” of the Transition Program in creating thoughtful and encouraging cards to send to those impacted by the hurricane.

 Morgan Santana, fall 2018 field student with the Harrison County School District under the supervision of Bridget Logan, LSW, participated in Red Ribbon Week!

 Social Work Student McKenzie Garrison is recipient of the MS Chapter NASW Social Work Student of the Year Award.

 Social Work Student McKenzie Garrison is recipient of the MS Chapter NASW Social Work Student of the Year Award, Claire Nowlin Award Winner.